Skip to Content

 Get in touch with ECLG by contacting us online or calling (312) 626-3585.
 We offer free consultations.

-What Are My Rights As A Homeowner Facing Foreclosure in Illinois?
+What Are My Rights as a Homeowner Facing Foreclosure in Illinois?

 First and foremost, you are entitled to receive adequate notice of the foreclosure proceedings.
 Illinois law requires lenders to issue a notice of default as well as their intent to foreclose, thereby granting you an opportunity to respond.
 Additionally, you possess the right to reinstate your mortgage before the property is sold by paying the overdue balance, including any associated fees and costs.
 This action can effectively halt the foreclosure process.